KrauseFx/krausefx.com/_posts/2022-08-14-in-app-browsers.md

 ## iOS Apps that use Safari

-The apps below follow Apple's recommendation of using Safari or SFSafariViewController for viewing external websites.
-More context on this in the [original article](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser).
+The apps below follow Apple's recommendation of using Safari or `SFSafariViewController` for viewing external websites.
+More context on `SFSafariViewController` in the [original article](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser).

 <table class="in-app-browser-overview safari-users">
   <tr>